• Home

 Why this comparison

-Osprey has launched a completely new series for 2019, the Rook & Renn for men and women, respectively.
+Osprey has launched a completely new series, the Rook & Renn for men and women, respectively.
 Those are very affordable packs, at least for such an outstanding brand.
 They are also lightweight packs, with a very good volume/weight ratio, but some features are missing.
 As usual.

 So, on one side you have an effort to build affordable packs, while on the other side to build exceptionally lightweight packs.
 The result in both cases is as expected – some features are missing.
 The question is where this lack of features is more substantial.
 The answer is below.